 Malinda is a rare, medium-size, conical apple with dull yellow skin and patches or streaks of pink-orange blush.
 It sometimes has some russeting.
-Its flesh is crisp, juicy, and sweet, but undistinguished.
+Its flesh is crisp, juicy, and sweet.
 It was valued more for its hardiness than its flavor.

 Discovered: 1800s, Vermont

 Malinda was discovered in Topsham, Vermont, by Irvin W. Rollins, who named the apple after his sister.
 Rollins introduced Malinda trees to Elgin, Minnesota, in the late 1850s.
 One early reviewer called it the finest winter sweet apple yet known or cultivated in this country.